StudentRND/Code-Evangelist-Manual/misconceptions.md

 # Don't Encourage Coding

-With such negative expectations, we shouldn't be surprised that most students aren't interested in learning how to code.
+With such negative expectations, we shouldn't be surprised that most students aren't interested in learning how to code, which is exactly why you shouldn't encourage people to code.